Sweet Dreams, Smart Bites: Night Time Snacks for Diabetes

 Acidic FoodsCitrus fruits, tomatoes

-When it comes to bedtime snacks for diabetes, steering clear of certain options is just as important as choosing the right ones.
-First up on the no-go list are those tempting high-sugar snacks.
-We all know that cupcakes and cookies might seem like the perfect bedtime treat, but they can send your blood sugar on a rollercoaster ride right when you need it to stay steady.
-The reasons are simple: a spike in sugar levels can disrupt your sleep and leave you feeling less than refreshed in the morning.
-So, it’s a good idea to swap out those sugary indulgences for smarter choices.
+When it comes to bedtime snacks for diabetes, avoiding certain options is just as important as picking the right ones.
+First on a no-go list are tempting high-sugar treats.
+Cupcakes and cookies might seem like perfect bedtime indulgences, but they can send blood sugar on a rollercoaster ride right when steadiness matters most.
+Why?
+Spikes in sugar can disrupt sleep and leave you feeling groggy in morning.
+Swapping sugary options for smarter choices is a simple way to keep things balanced.

 Snacks to Avoid Before Bed